 Lola was appointed as a Lecturer in American Literature and Culture in 2021.
 Before this she was an Associate Lecturer in the Department where she also completed her Wolfson Foundation-funded PhD in 2020.
 Her doctoral project was also supported by a Fulbright scholarship to complete a research fellowship at Stanford University in 2018.

-Lola’s research interests include 20th and 21st century American writing, literary institutions, the intersections between literature and linguistics, the short story form, the American essay, African American film and literature, and contemporary film.
-Her research focuses on the role of grammar in 20th century American literature through the work of Gertrude Stein, Lydia Davis, and David Foster Wallace.
-In particular, she looks at how institutional, cultural, philosophical, and formal ideas about grammar interact with questions of authority, democracy, race, gender, and American national identity.
-Her work has appeared in Post45 and AJAS.
-Lola is committed to teaching excellence and is an Associate Fellow of the Higher Education Academy.
+Lola’s research interests include 20th and 21st century American writing, literary institutions, the intersections between literature and linguistics, the short story form, the essay (both literary and filmic), African American film and literature, and contemporary film.
+Her current research focuses on the role of grammar in 20th century American literature through the work of Gertrude Stein, Fran Ross, Lydia Davis, and David Foster Wallace.
+In particular, her research looks at how institutional, cultural, philosophical, and formal ideas about grammar interact with questions of authority, democracy, race, gender, and American national identity.

 Lola’s current research focuses on the literary, institutional, cultural, and political intersections between grammar and 20th and 21st American literature.
 She is currently writing her first monograph, Make Grammar Do: Grammar and Twentieth Century American Literature.
 The book will provide the first comprehensive, critical history of American grammar in the long twentieth century.
 Taking Gertrude Stein, Fran Ross, Lydia Davis, and David Foster Wallace as case studies, the book makes a crucial link between how these authors learned grammar and how they use it to directly address structures of power, authority, democracy, gender, race, and class.